 - Leaves and stems die back in the fall and appear again in the spring

 - Hardy in USDA hardiness zones 5, 6, 7, 8, and 9

-In central North Carolina, flowering starts in May and can continue through most of the summer if plants are keep moist and old flowers are removed to produce more blooms.
+In central North Carolina, flowering starts in May and can continue through most of the summer if plants are kept moist and old flowers are removed to produce more blooms.